 “The homework is a lot and boring, so It is really mendoi (bothersome).”

-Dazai can be translated as Lame in English, it can be used in many situations, but it is most commonly used when referring to clothes or a person criticizing their style.
+Dazai can be translated as “lame” in English and can be used in many situations, but it is most often used when referring to clothing or a person criticizing their style.

 (Ano kakkou ha majide Dasai kara kigaeta hou ga iiyo.)